wwylab/DeMixT/README.md

 ## Overview

-- ***DeMixT*** is a frequentist-based method that provides fast and accurate estimates of cell proportions and compartment-specific expression profiles for two- and three-component deconvolution from heterogeneous tumor samples.
+- ***DeMixT*** is a frequentist-based method that provides fast and accurate estimates of cell proportions and compartment-specific expression profiles for two- and three-component deconvolution from heterogeneous tumor samples with high read counts.

 - ***DeMixNB***, now incorporated into DeMixT 2.0, is a variant of DeMixT based on the negative binomial distribution.
-It enables accurate estimation of transcript proportions in two-component deconvolution, particularly effective for sparse RNA-seq data.
+It is designed for sparse data such as microRNA sequencing (miRNA) and spatial transcriptomics (ST) data which have low read counts with overdispersion.

 ## What’s New in DeMixT 2.0

+DeMixT 2.0 introduces DeMixNB, a new model that extends the package's deconvolution capabilities to a broader range of transcriptomic data types.
+The original DeMixT was designed for high-read-count sequencing data, where a log-normal distribution is appropriate — but this assumption breaks down for lower-count RNomes such as miRNA and spatial transcriptomics (ST) data.
+DeMixNB addresses this gap by modeling such data with a negative binomial distribution instead.
-With this upgrade, DeMixT 2.0 unifies the strengths of DeMixT and DeMixNB, making it a more comprehensive and flexible tool for transcriptomic deconvolution across diverse data types and experimental scenarios.
+Together, DeMixT and DeMixNB form a unified, flexible toolkit for deconvolution across diverse data types and experimental contexts. s

 ## Installation
 The DeMixT package is compatible with Windows, Linux and MacOS.
 Specifically, for Linux and MacOS, the user can install the latest DeMixT(v 2.0.0) from GitHub: